EdenWorX/ewxTools/README.md

 # EdenWorX Tools

-A completely unordered, ungrouped and inconveniently chaotic group of scripts and programs for many random things.
+A completely unordered, ungrouped and inconveniently chaotic set of scripts and programs for random things.

 ## Disclaimer